The Pacific War Online Encyclopedia

 composed of a single homogeneous metal tube (or, more typically, a

 homogeneous metal tube with a thin liner).
-However, monoblock
+However, ordinary monoblock

 construction was limited to guns of perhaps 6" (15 cm) bore or less.